zhehaowang/zhehao.me/book-notes/performance-engineering/readme.md

 GPU, file system, network performance are really important in real life, and some lessons can be learnt from optimizing CPU performance / memory access pattern.

+### Bentley rules for optimizing work

+Bentley's book on performance optimization.

+* Data structure
+  * Packing and encoding
+  * Augmentation (store more metadata / auxiliary data)
+  * Precomputation (e.g. computing binomial coefficient / n-choose-k, or precompute a pascal triangle.
+Correspondence with binomial coefficients.)
+  * Compile-time initialization, metaprogramming (write a program that writes your program).
+  * Caching
+  * Sparsity (avoid storage and computation on zeroes; Compressed Sparse Row (CSR, storage is (number of rows + number of non-zero elements)) for storing matrix with lots of 0s.
+Matrix multiplication will change as well.
+Similarly, a static sparse graph can be represented in CSR, if we think of the matrix as representing graph connectivity.)

+* Logic
+  * Compile-time constant folding and propagation
+  * Common subexpression elimination
+  * Algebraic identities (replace more expensive algebraic expressions with equivalents that cost less)
+  * Short circuiting
+  * Ordering test (more frequent that leads to short circuiting -> least frequent)
+  * Fast path
+  * Combining tests

+* Loops
+  * Hoisting (avoid recomputing loop-invariant repeatedly within the loop)
+  * Sentinels (dummy value in a data structure to simplify boundary conditions checking, e.g. loop exits.
+Interesting sum of integers overflow check.)
+  * Loop unrolling (full and partial, reduce number of control instructions, easier pipelining, enables more compiler optimizations; overdoing this might pollute instruction cache, having bigger loop body initially also diminishes this)
+  * Loop fusion / jamming.
+(Combine multiple loops with the same index range)
+  * Eliminating wasted iterations (modify loop bounds to avoid executing over empty loop bodies)

+* Functions
+  * Inlining
+  * Tail recursion elimination: replace the tail recursive call of a function with a branch to save one function call overhead (_tail call elimination seems easier to follow, tail recursion elimination seem to do the same thing tho the quicksort example_)
+  * Coarsen recursion: increase the size of base case to reduce function call overheads

+**Advice**
+* Avoid premature optimization
+* Regression performance testing.
+* Reducing work doesn't necessarily reduce running time, but is often a good heuristic.
+* Look at assembly to decide if the compiler optimized something away.

 (_why does 3 layers of cache imply 12 loops when doing tiling?_)

 (_why does the recursive version look like that in slides?_)